-Admissions September 2024
+Admissions September 2025

 Places available for pupils entering Year 7 195

-Formal applications for places (1st preference) 248

-Places offered (All first preference) 195
+Places offered 195

-Appeals against non-admission 25
+Appeals against non-admission 6

-Successful Appeals 3
+Successful Appeals 0

-TOTAL admitted 202
+TOTAL admitted 198

 PASTORAL CARE AT ST CHRISTOPHER'S

 On starting school at St Christopher's, pupils are placed in a form group for registration and for pastoral purposes.
 These form groups are chosen so that there is a full range of abilities within each, as well as a good mix of boys and girls, whilst taking into account friendships already made at primary schools.
 Each group has a form teacher with whom the pupils meet at the beginning of morning school.
 He/she is the person who most quickly gets to know the pupils and the person to whom most correspondence should be addressed.
 Although pupils may go into different sets and groups for lessons, the form group will stay together as a unit throughout the five years up to the end of Year Eleven.